github/opensource.guide/_articles/id-ID/getting-paid.md

 For more detailed options and case studies, @nayafia [wrote a guide](https://github.com/nayafia/lemonade-stand) to getting paid for open source work.
 Different types of funding require different skills, so consider your strengths to figure out which option works best for you.

-## Building a case for financial support
+## Membangun kasus untuk dukungan finansial

 Whether your project is a new idea, or has been around for years, you should expect to put significant thought into identifying your target funder and making a compelling case.